How to Sell on Pinterest in 2026: Step-by-Step Guide

 Step 1: Set Up a Pinterest Business Account

-The first step to knowing how to sell on Pinterest is creating a Pinterest Business account.
-It’s free, and you get access to tools like analytics, ad campaigns, and the Shop tab.
+The first step to learning how to sell on Pinterest is creating a Pinterest Business account.
+It is free, and it unlocks tools like analytics, ad campaigns, and the Shop tab.

 Image via Pinterest